Skip to main content

 Possible Lost Expenses

-IRC Section 195 is designed for expenses that build the business framework.
+IRC Section 195 is designed for expenditures that build the business framework.
 The tax code explicitly excludes interest and taxes from being treated as start-up costs.
 Utilities and insurance fall into a similar bucket since they are carrying costs that merely maintain the physical property, rather than activities executed in anticipation of launching the business.

 Here is the abbreviated language from IRC Section 195